 The Honors Thesis

-The goal of the thesis is to add to the existing scholarship in the field of Jewish studies.
+The goal of the thesis is to add to the existing scholarship in the field of Judaic Studies.
 It should be based on original research, involving the close reading of primary sources.
 The honors thesis is expected to present an argument based on the student's own analysis and will engage an ongoing debate or discussion in the field, demonstrating an awareness of the major research done until now and clearly identifying its own contribution, however limited.
 Since it is the equivalent of two semester-long courses, it should be a substantial piece of work (typically between 35,000-55,000 words) containing a sustained and consistently supported argument.
 To be successful, the student needs to adopt both a critical research methodology and a logical research strategy, both of which should be discussed in the thesis itself.
 In addition to being assessed in all these aspects, the thesis will also be graded on its organization (the way in which it is structured into separate and clearly defined chapters to support the main argument) as well as the quality and precision of its writing.

 Entering the Program

-In order to be considered a candidate for Honors, students will be expected to have maintained an outstanding record (at least A-_ in Judaic Studies courses.
+In order to be considered a candidate for Honors, students will be expected to have maintained an outstanding record (at least A in Judaic Studies courses.
 The Honors thesis, which fulfills the capstone requirement, will normally be written as a two-semester individual study project (numbered JUDS 1975/JUDS 1976) during the senior year.

 A student contemplating a thesis should approach the faculty member with whom he or she hopes to work during the sixth semester.
 Once he or she has agreed to be the advisor (or helped find another member of the program better suited to the project), the student begins a process of consultation in order to determine a topic for the thesis, its sources, and proposed methodology.
 The contours of the project should also be laid out so that the student can commence productive research at the very beginning of the seventh semester.
 After this, a second reader for the thesis should be chosen by the advisor in consultation with the student.
-This ready may be a faculty member of the Judaic Studies program, one of the affiliate faculty, or, should the topic require it, a member of a different department.
+This may be a faculty member of the Judaic Studies program, one of the affiliate faculty, or, should the topic require it, a member of a different department.
 By the last week of the semester, the student should submit a thesis information form detailing the thesis topic with a short description of the proposed project, countersigned by advisor and second reader.

 During the first three weeks of the seventh semester, the student should work with the faculty advisor to write a thesis proposal.

-This should be a brief document (1,500-2,000 words) explaining the topic chosen for the thesis and its significance to the field of Jewish studies, with reference to previous research on the subject.
+This should be a brief document (1,500-2,000 words) explaining the topic chosen for the thesis and its significance to the field of Judaic Studies, with reference to previous research on the subject.
 The proposal should detail the questions to be asked and the kind of argument that will be made as well as explaining the primary sources and research methodology that will be employed.
 The proposed research strategy (i.e. the stages by which research and writing will be done) and timetable should be appended together with a brief, one page bibliography of primary sources and major research to be consulted.

 Once the advisor is satisfied with the proposal, the student will be considered fully accepted into the Honors program and can enroll in the required independent study course by the last day to add a course in the fourth week of the term.